Skip to main content

 Learn About Full Program →

 Already in DBT elsewhere?
-You can join our skills class on its own — but only if:
+You can join our skills group while your therapist continues the individual work — but only if:

 • You have a current individual therapist who is trained in DBT and providing the individual-therapy portion of your treatment.